-- → Establishment of mechanisms for both receiving real-time feedback during programme delivery and making quick adjustments to the user experience.Inclusion of outcome and impact-oriented indicators. - → Inclusion of output and outcome indicators to track the impact of BDS programmes over time, and contribute to the evidence base on what works for BDS provision for women microentrepreneurs.
+- → Ensuring gender disaggregation of all monitoring and evaluation processes by BDS providers. - → Development of metrics and associated tracking mechanisms to understand the effectiveness of digital and other BDS interventions. - → Establishment of mechanisms for both receiving real-time feedback during programme delivery and making quick adjustments to the user experience. - → Inclusion of output and outcome indicators to track the impact of BDS programmes over time, and contribute to the evidence base on what works for BDS provision for women micro-entrepreneurs.